 The transitional measure on technical provisions is required by the PRA to be recalculated every two years, or more frequently where the risk profile has materially changed.
-The following legal entities reset their transitional measure at 31 December 2021:
+There was a material change in risk profile during the first half of 2022 due to movements in risk-free rates: leading to both AVLAP and All resetting their transitional measure at 30 June 2022.